peteroupc/CBOR/docs/PeterO.Cbor.CBORDataUtilities.md

 Contains methods useful for reading and writing data, with a focus on CBOR.

 ### Member Summary
+* <code>[ParseJSONNumber(byte[])](#ParseJSONNumber_byte)</code> - Parses a number from a byte sequence whose format follows the JSON specification.
+* <code>[ParseJSONNumber(byte[], int, int)](#ParseJSONNumber_byte_int_int)</code> - Parses a number whose format follows the JSON specification (RFC 8259) from a portion of a byte sequence, and converts that number to a CBOR object.
+* <code>[ParseJSONNumber(byte[], int, int, PeterO.Cbor.JSONOptions)](#ParseJSONNumber_byte_int_int_PeterO_Cbor_JSONOptions)</code> - Parses a number from a byte sequence whose format follows the JSON specification (RFC 8259) and converts that number to a CBOR object.
+* <code>[ParseJSONNumber(byte[], PeterO.Cbor.JSONOptions)](#ParseJSONNumber_byte_PeterO_Cbor_JSONOptions)</code> - Parses a number from a byte sequence whose format follows the JSON specification (RFC 8259) and converts that number to a CBOR object.
 * <code>[ParseJSONNumber(string)](#ParseJSONNumber_string)</code> - Parses a number whose format follows the JSON specification.
 * <code>[ParseJSONNumber(string, bool, bool)](#ParseJSONNumber_string_bool_bool)</code> - <b>Deprecated:</b> Call the one-argument version of this method instead.
 If this method call used positiveOnly = true, check that the string does not begin with '-' before calling that version.
 If this method call used integersOnly = true, check that the string does not contain '.', 'E', or 'e' before calling that version.
 * <code>[ParseJSONNumber(string, bool, bool, bool)](#ParseJSONNumber_string_bool_bool_bool)</code> - <b>Deprecated:</b> Instead, call ParseJSONNumber(str, jsonoptions) with a JSONOptions that sets preserveNegativeZero to the desired value, either true or false.
 If this method call used positiveOnly = true, check that the string does not begin with '-' before calling that version.
 If this method call used integersOnly = true, check that the string does not contain '.', 'E', or 'e' before calling that version.
 * <code>[ParseJSONNumber(string, int, int)](#ParseJSONNumber_string_int_int)</code> - Parses a number whose format follows the JSON specification (RFC 8259) from a portion of a text string, and converts that number to a CBOR object.
 * <code>[ParseJSONNumber(string, int, int, PeterO.Cbor.JSONOptions)](#ParseJSONNumber_string_int_int_PeterO_Cbor_JSONOptions)</code> - Parses a number whose format follows the JSON specification (RFC 8259) and converts that number to a CBOR object.
 * <code>[ParseJSONNumber(string, PeterO.Cbor.JSONOptions)](#ParseJSONNumber_string_PeterO_Cbor_JSONOptions)</code> - Parses a number whose format follows the JSON specification (RFC 8259) and converts that number to a CBOR object.

+<a id="ParseJSONNumber_byte"></a>
+### ParseJSONNumber

+    public static PeterO.Cbor.CBORObject ParseJSONNumber(
+        byte[] bytes);

+Parses a number from a byte sequence whose format follows the JSON specification.
+The method uses a JSONOptions with all default properties except for a PreserveNegativeZero property of false.

+<b>Parameters:</b>

+ * <i>bytes</i>: A byte sequence to parse as a JSON number.

+ * <i>bytes</i>: The parameter  <i>bytes</i>
+ is not documented yet.

+<b>Return Value:</b>

+A CBOR object that represents the parsed number.
+Returns positive zero if the number is a zero that starts with a minus sign (such as "-0" or "-0.0").
+Returns null if the parsing fails, including if the byte sequence is null or empty.

+<a id="ParseJSONNumber_byte_int_int"></a>
+### ParseJSONNumber

+    public static PeterO.Cbor.CBORObject ParseJSONNumber(
+        byte[] bytes,
+        int offset,
+        int count);

+Parses a number whose format follows the JSON specification (RFC 8259) from a portion of a byte sequence, and converts that number to a CBOR object.

+Roughly speaking, a valid JSON number consists of an optional minus sign, one or more basic digits (starting with 1 to 9 unless there is only one digit and that digit is 0), an optional decimal point (".", full stop) with one or more basic digits, and an optional letter E or e with an optional plus or minus sign and one or more basic digits (the exponent).
+A byte sequence representing a valid JSON number is not allowed to contain white space characters, including spaces.

+<b>Return Value:</b>

+A CBOR object that represents the parsed number.
+Returns null if the parsing fails, including if the byte sequence is null or empty.

+<b>Exceptions:</b>

+ * System.ArgumentException:
+Either  <i>offset</i>
+ or  <i>count</i>
+ is less than 0 or greater than  <i>str</i>
+ 's length, or  <i>str</i>
+ 's length minus  <i>offset</i>
+ is less than  <i>count</i>
+.

+ * System.ArgumentNullException:
+The parameter  <i>str</i>
+ is null.

+<a id="ParseJSONNumber_byte_int_int_PeterO_Cbor_JSONOptions"></a>
+### ParseJSONNumber

+    public static PeterO.Cbor.CBORObject ParseJSONNumber(
+        byte[] bytes,
+        int offset,
+        int count,
+        PeterO.Cbor.JSONOptions options);

+Parses a number from a byte sequence whose format follows the JSON specification (RFC 8259) and converts that number to a CBOR object.

+Roughly speaking, a valid JSON number consists of an optional minus sign, one or more basic digits (starting with 1 to 9 unless there is only one digit and that digit is 0), an optional decimal point (".", full stop) with one or more basic digits, and an optional letter E or e with an optional plus or minus sign and one or more basic digits (the exponent).
+A byte sequence representing a valid JSON number is not allowed to contain white space characters, including spaces.

+<b>Return Value:</b>

+A CBOR object that represents the parsed number.
+Returns null if the parsing fails, including if the byte sequence is null or empty or  <i>count</i>
+ is 0 or less.

+<b>Exceptions:</b>

+ * System.ArgumentNullException:
+The parameter  <i>str</i>
+ is null.

+ * System.ArgumentException:
+Unsupported conversion kind.

+<a id="ParseJSONNumber_byte_PeterO_Cbor_JSONOptions"></a>
+### ParseJSONNumber

+    public static PeterO.Cbor.CBORObject ParseJSONNumber(
+        byte[] bytes,
+        PeterO.Cbor.JSONOptions options);

+Parses a number from a byte sequence whose format follows the JSON specification (RFC 8259) and converts that number to a CBOR object.

+Roughly speaking, a valid JSON number consists of an optional minus sign, one or more basic digits (starting with 1 to 9 unless there is only one digit and that digit is 0), an optional decimal point (".", full stop) with one or more basic digits, and an optional letter E or e with an optional plus or minus sign and one or more basic digits (the exponent).
+A byte sequence representing a valid JSON number is not allowed to contain white space characters, including spaces.

+<b>Return Value:</b>

+A CBOR object that represents the parsed number.
+Returns null if the parsing fails, including if the byte sequence is null or empty.

 <a id="ParseJSONNumber_string"></a>
 ### ParseJSONNumber